anniexw/FizzBuzz/README.md

 > Since MarkUs already has your GitHub URL, you don't need to "resubmit" that; you can just rerun the self
 > tests on MarkUs, and it will clone a copy of your most recent code from GitHub.
 Neat!

-And that's it for the first lab activity of the term!
+And that's it for the first lab activity of the term!!

 # Bonus activities
 There are some additional exercises below for your team to work through if you have time,